MailTape/MailTape-v1/_posts/2021-04-18-Curved-Light.md

 ## [Gábor Szabó](https://www.discogs.com/artist/22851-Gabor-Szabo)– Fire Dance
 Sarah: **"**This one comes off of my favorite Gábor Szabó album, [Dreams](https://lightintheattic.net/releases/6556-dreams) (1968).
 Such a phenomenal jazz-crossover; the album is a kaleidoscope of sound: Southeast Asian folk riffs melt together with Szabó's traditional Hungarian influences, all tied into soft-swaying samba movements that rock against African drums and the ever-evolving jazz structures that underlay them.
 Szabó's guitar effortlessly glides along the song's development, this whole track moves like silk.**"**

-<p id="outroduction">That's all for this morning, we hope you enjoyed it as much as we did!
-As always, thank you for spending your Sunday with us.
-A million thanks to [Thijsenterprise](https://thijsenterprise.bandcamp.com/album/lahringen) for his fascinating selections and to our fantastic [Camille Célestin](https://camillecelestin.com/) for this episode's illustration!</p>
+<p id="outroduction">That's all for this morning!
+Thank you for spending your Sunday with us.
+Thank you to [Curved Light](https://thijsenterprise.bandcamp.com/album/lahringen) for his introspective and blissful selections and to our fantastic [Camille Célestin](https://camillecelestin.com/) for this episode's illustration!</p>